great01-cyber/Data-Analyst-Portfolio/Power BI/README.md

-# SQL + Power BI Project: Chinook Database Analysis
+# SQL + Power BI Project: Pizza Sales Analysis

 In this SQL project, I use a wide range of SQL functions and clauses to analyze the Chinook database.
 These include: